-To find programs that require you to complete some college study before you apply, view the Collaborative University and College Programs PDF.
+To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.

-U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT), or Master of Arts in Child Study and Education (MA CSE) degree.
+U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT) or Master of Arts in Child Study and Education (MA CSE) degree.
 An undergraduate degree is required.
-Preference is given to those who have attained a high academic average in a four-year degree program and to those with relevant experience.
+Preference is given to those who have attained a high academic average in a 4-year degree program and to those with relevant experience.

 Law – Common Law

 Three-year program leading to a JD degree.
-Three years of undergraduate study are required, however almost all admitted students have completed a four-year degree.
+Three years of undergraduate study are required; however, almost all admitted students have completed a 4-year undergraduate degree.
+There are no required academic prerequisite courses.
 LSAT is required.
-Most successful applicants present an "A‑” or higher on best three full-time undergraduate years.
+Most successful applicants present an "A" or higher on their best 3 full-time undergraduate years of study.

 Medical Radiation Sciences

 One year of university study and prerequisites are required.
+Academic courses required are the following: 1 half a course in Biology, Mathematics, Physics and Social Science.
 Successful completion of program leads to BScMedRadSci degree.

-U of T offers a four-year program leading to a MD degree.
-Three years undergraduate study are required.
-Academic prerequisites include two full-course equivalents in life sciences and one full-course equivalent in humanities or social sciences or languages.
+U of T offers a 4-year program leading to an MD degree.
+Three years of undergraduate study are required.
+Academic prerequisites include 2 full-course equivalents in life sciences and 1 full-course equivalent in humanities, social sciences or languages.
 MCAT is required.

-U of T offers a two-year program leading to a BScN degree.
-Two years undergraduate study with ten
+U of T offers a 2-year program leading to a BScN degree.
+Two years of undergraduate study with 10

-university full-course equivalents required.
-Academic prerequisites include one credit each in human physiology; life or physical sciences; social sciences; humanities; and a half-course in statistics.
+university full-course equivalents are required.
+Academic prerequisites include 1 credit each in human physiology; life or physical sciences; social sciences; humanities; and a half-course in statistics.
 At least a "B" average in final year of university study.

-U of T offers a two-year (24 consecutive months) program leading to a BScPA.
-Two years undergraduate study with ten university full-course equivalents are required.
+U of T offers a 2-year (24 consecutive months) program leading to a BScPA.
+Two years of undergraduate study with 10 university full-course equivalents are required.
 Academic prerequisites include a cumulative GPA of at least 2.7 on the OMSAS 4.0 scale.
 A full-year postsecondary course in each of Chemistry, Human Anatomy and Physiology is preferred.
-Additional academic and non-academic requirements available on the program website.
+Additional academic and non-academic requirements are available on the program website.